 Department of Theatre Arts: George Bellah (McConnell 106)

 Departments and Programs

 Accounting Program Directors:

 Ellensburg: Steve Schepman

 SeaTac Center: Don R. Nixon

-Programs: The school offers programs leading to the Bachelor of Science degree in the following areas:
+Programs: The college offers programs leading to the Bachelor of Science degree in the following areas:

 Bachelor of Science, Accounting

 Bachelor of Science, Business Admini-stration with specializations in:

 Master of Professional Accountancy